frederic-perez/AmE-dictionary/data/dictionary.md

 __ruthful__ _adj_
 __ruthless__ _adj_ :two: Without pity or compassion; cruel; merciless. :es: despiadado, implacable
 __rutilant__ _adj_ /ROOT-uh-luhnt/ [:scroll: From Latin rutilant, present participle of rutilare (to glow red), from rutilus (reddish)] Glowing, shining, or glittering with a red or golden light.
+__rutted__ _adj_ /ˈrʌtɪd/ Very uneven, with long, deep, narrow marks made by the wheels of vehicles.
 __RV pads__
 __Rx lab__
 __Rx__ _n_ :two: (Symbol for) a prescription for medicine or a medical appliance.